chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/pagination.md

 **When to use**

-* For tables with large ordered data sets.
+* For tables with large-ordered data sets.
 * When it is unsuitable to display all data on a single page.
 * Use pagination to allow navigation to different pages of a large dataset.

 **Do not use**

-* Don’t use a pagination when all data is shown on a single page.
+* Don’t use pagination when all data is shown on a single page.

 ![](/img/pagination.png)